안녕하세요! 토미입니다.

 Number one 사다시피 is close, but wrong because 사다시피 means “almost buy.”

-It does not match with the text.
+It does not match the text.

 Now let’s read it together!